-Failure to Provide an Adequate Justification
+Delay Notice: Failure to Provide an Adequate Justification

-106. The States incorporate by reference paragraphs 1 through 105 of this Complaint.

-107. The APA provides a general cause of action for parties adversely affected or aggrieved by agency action for which there is no other adequate remedy in court.
-5 U.S.C. § 702-704.

-108. Under the APA, a reviewing court shall "hold unlawful and set aside agency action, findings, and conclusions found to be arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
-5 U.S.C. § 706(2)(A).

-109. Where an agency seeks to delay a regulation on the basis of pending litigation, the reasons used to justify the stay must be tied to the existence or consequences of the pending litigation.

-110. Despite invoking the CAPPS litigation and stating obliquely that the litigation raises "serious questions" and that the plaintiffs identified "substantial injuries," the reasoning provided in the Delay Notice to justify the Department's delay of the Rule is not tied to the pending CAPPS litigation.

-111. Rather, the Delay Notice makes clear that the purpose of the stay is to allow the Department-independent of the litigation's outcome-to discard the Rule and replace it with new regulations.
+- 120. The States incorporate by reference paragraphs 1 through 119 of this Complaint. - 121.
+The APA provides a general cause of action for parties adversely affected or aggrieved by agency action for which there is no other adequate remedy in court.
+5 U.S.C. § 702-704. - 122.
+Under the APA, a reviewing court shall "hold unlawful and set aside agency action, findings, and conclusions found to be arbitrary, capricious, an abuse of discretion, or otherwise not in accordance with law."
+5 U.S.C. § 706(2)(A). - 123.
+Where an agency seeks to delay a regulation on the basis of pending litigation, the reasons used to justify the stay must be tied to the existence or consequences of the pending litigation. - 124.
+Despite invoking the CAPPS litigation and stating obliquely that the litigation raises "serious questions" and that the plaintiffs identified "substantial injuries," the reasoning provided in the Delay Notice to justify the Department's delay of the Rule is not tied to the pending CAPPS litigation. - 125.
+Rather, the Delay Notice makes clear that the purpose of the stay is to allow the Department-independent of the litigation's outcome-to discard the Rule and replace it with new regulations.
 The Delay Notice explicitly states that "[t]he postponement will allow the Department to consider and conduct a rulemaking process to review and revise the final regulations and ensures regulated parties will not incur costs that could be eliminated under any future regulations the Department promulgates on these matters."
 82 Fed.
 Reg. at 27,6222.

-112. In addition to avoiding the imposition of costs on regulated parties pending the replacement of the Rule, the Delay Notice justifies the delayed implementation of the Rule on the basis that such a postponement will help avoid significant costs to the federal government.
-The Department's cost-saving goals are unrelated to the CAPPS litigation.

-113. Moreover, the Delay Notice delays implementation of multiple regulatory provisions that have not been explicitly challenged and which are not clearly at issue in the CAPPS litigation.
-The Department failed to provide any explanation or justification for delaying the particular provisions specified in the Delay Notice and has failed to base its delay of the specified provisions on the CAPPS litigation.

-114. The Department's failure to provide an adequate justification for the delayed implementation of the Rule renders the Delay Notice arbitrary and capricious and not in accordance with law.
-The Delay Notice should therefore by vacated and set aside pursuant to 5 U.S.C. § 706(2)(A).
+- 126. In addition to avoiding the imposition of costs on regulated parties pending the replacement of the Rule, the Delay Notice justifies the delayed implementation of the Rule on the basis that such a postponement will help avoid significant costs to the federal government.
+The Department's cost-saving goals are unrelated to the CAPPS litigation. - 127.
+Moreover, the Delay Notice delays implementation of multiple regulatory provisions that have not been explicitly challenged and which are not clearly at issue in the CAPPS litigation.
+The Department failed to provide any explanation or justification for delaying the particular provisions specified in the Delay Notice and has failed to base its delay of the specified provisions on the CAPPS litigation. - 128.
+The Department's rationale for issuing the Delay Notice and its failure to provide an adequate justification for the delayed implementation of the Rule renders the Delay Notice arbitrary, capricious, not in accordance with law, and in excess of the Department's statutory authority under 5 U.S.C. § 705.
+The Delay Notice should therefore by vacated and set aside pursuant to 5 U.S.C. § 706(2)(A), (C).